snowplow-archive/snowplow.github.com/_posts/2015-08-06-dealing-with-duplicate-events.md

 );
 {% endhighlight %}

+The `GROUP BY` clause combines natural duplicates into a single row if all columns are equal.
+It’s also possible to combine duplicates when one or more columns are different (in particular columns that don’t contain client data, such as `etl_tstamp`), but that requires a [window function][redshift-window].
+Note that this step might take a while when the absolute number of duplicates is large.

-Next, we create a list with event IDs that still occur more than once.
+Next, we create a list with event IDs that are now unique.

 {% highlight sql %}
 CREATE TABLE atomic.tmp_ids_2
   DISTKEY (event_id)
   SORTKEY (event_id)
-AS (SELECT event_id FROM (SELECT event_id, COUNT() AS count FROM atomic.tmp_events GROUP BY 1) WHERE count = 1);
+AS (SELECT event_id FROM (SELECT event_id, COUNT(*) AS count FROM atomic.tmp_events GROUP BY 1) WHERE count = 1);
 {% endhighlight %}

-The last step is wrapped in a [transaction][redshift-begin] because it’s a single, logical unit of work (this ensures that either all or none of the steps get executed).
+The last step is wrapped in a [transaction][redshift-begin] to ensure that either all or none of the queries get executed.

 First, it deletes the original duplicates from `atomic.events`.
-Then it moves the deduplicated natural copies back into the main table, while moving events that are still duplicated
+Then it inserts the deduplicated natural copies back into the main table, provided that the event ID is not also in `atomic.duplicated_events`.
+The remaining events are moved to `atomic.duplicated_events`.

 {% highlight sql %}
 BEGIN;